 The remarkable HD (high-density) glass also known as extra-low dispersion glass promotes better light transmission for clear and crisp images.

-The same HD glass is also used in the lens, this low dispersion glass shows less chromatic aberration, which is the colored blurring at the edges of the images making the image clear, sharp, and brighter.
+The same HD glass is also used in the lens, this low-dispersion glass shows less chromatic aberration, which is the colored blurring at the edges of the images making the image clear, sharp, and brighter.

 The binoculars are made up of tough yet lightweight material known as polycarbonate, typically used where lightweight is crucial while maintaining robustness.

-Viper HD weights 25.6oz/697g, the two thumb indents at the bottom are designed with precision, perfectly angled for maximum comfort.
+Viper HD weights 25.6oz/697g, and the two thumb indents at the bottom are designed with precision, perfectly angled for maximum comfort.